-High on the hill sits a lonely cross… and Week Down cross has sat there for centuries.
+High on the hill sits a lonely cross… and Week Down cross has sat there for centuries, probably since medieval times.
 Although today it is not in its original location the cross has faithfully served as a wayside cross and marked an early track.
 Starkey (1989, p.78) suggests that the track would have been one of the main routes which ran from North Bovey and Moretonhampstead into Chagford and would also have served as a church path for those living in the outlying farms.
-The seemingly precarious angle at which the cross leans sets it apart from all of the ancient crosses of Dartmoor.
+The seemingly precarious angle at which the cross leans sets it apart from most of the ancient crosses of Dartmoor.
 In 1859, Ormerod reported that the shaft was 15º 30′ out of the perpendicular and then in 1867 the roadside bank on which it stood collapsed with the result that the angle increased to 18º, (Harrison, 2001 p.254).
 As a few ton of teetering granite stood beside a trackway it soon became obvious that the cross presented a danger to travellers and something had to be done.
 An enterprising farmer from Great Week offered to remove the hazard with the intention of using it as a footbridge which would save him a great deal of time and effort in hewing such a structure from moorstone.
 Luckily some unknown person intervened and the cross was saved its impending indignity by being re-erected albeit further onto the common.
-The cross was actually restored with its original tilt which it still retains today as can be seen from the various images opposite.
+The cross was actually restored with its original tilt which it still retains today as can be seen from the various images below.
 As there was no socket stone provided the restorers packed four large slabs around the cross’s base to hold it in place.
 Although Week Down Cross stands at an impressive 1.94m its stumpy arms only stretch to a span of 47cm and are orientated in a NNE – SSW direction.
 The circumference of the shaft is 1.345m at its widest point and there is a Maltese Cross incised on both faces.
 The one on the south western face is 22cm high and spans 18cm and the one on the north western face is slightly larger measuring 24cm high and spanning 23cm, (Sandles, 1997, p.108).
 Crossing (1987, p.138) notes one thing regarding the incised crosses:

 “That on the eastern has its limbs parallel to the shaft and arms of the cross on which it is graven, but the one on the western face has not.
 Here the Maltese cross is upright, and a line drawn through it would fall little distance from the foot of the old stone.
 This would seem to show that it was incised after the cross had fallen out of the perpendicular, and though the position of the other does not indicate this, it is probable they were both cut at the same time“.